w3c/cg-council/proposals/process-enhancements.md

 * Clarify in the CG Process that there is no formal appeal path outside a Community Group for **technical decisions** made by the Community Group.
 (Thus, there is no appeal to the staff, or the TAG, or a Council.)
 Instead:
   * Participants **should** record formal objections (publicly) within the  Community Group and **should** bring them to the attention of a group that takes up the specification for standardization.
   * Participants who want to develop alternative proposals can do so in other Community Groups.

+**Note:** Although we want Specifications with traction to advance to standardization, we also want to be able to charter a Working Group in some cases where there is not traction, especially when there may be multiple proposals on the table and the CG has not yet converged on a single approach for addressing a goal.
+In this case, W3C may wish to start a Working Group (with its additional process supports) to pursue a harmonized Specification.

 ## Implementation Notes